PyBioProx/PyBioProx/paper/main.md

-# Title

-PyDist: Distance-based Image Analysis in Python and Perimeter Distance Measurements to Describe the Spatial Distributions of Fluorescent Objects.
+# Perimeter Distance (PD) Measurements and PyDist: Quantitative Image Analysis to Describe the Relative Spatial Proximity of Fluorescent Biomarkers.

 # Introduction